 An introduction to the human and physical geography of Oceania.
 Class readings, discussions, presentations, and writing assignments will illustrate the complex sociogeographic aspects of this region.
 Special attention is given to Hawai'i, emphasizing its unique physical geography and its contemporary and historical links to the Pacific.
-Prerequisite: Any WC&IL II course.

-Geography of Japan
+GEOG 3310 Geography of Japan